-Figure 13 - A Thermal Expansion Tank helps protect the home's plumbing system from pressure spikes.
+Figure 12 - A Thermal Expansion Tank helps protect the home's plumbing system from pressure spikes.

-HOW: Connect the Thermal Expansion Tank (available from Lowe's® .) to the cold water supply line near the water heater.
+HOW: Connect the Thermal Expansion Tank (available from your local plumbing supplier) to the cold water supply line near the water heater.
 The expansion tank contains a bladder and an air charge.
-To work properly, the Thermal Expansion Tank must be sized according to the water heater's tank capacity and pressurized to match the home's incoming water pressure.
+To work properly, the Thermal Expansion Tank must be sized according to the water heater's tank capacity and pressurized to match the home's incoming water pressure before applying water pressure to the expansion tank.
 Refer to the instructions provided with the Thermal Expansion Tank for installation details.

 BACKGROUND: Water expands when heated, and the increased volume of water must have a place to go, or thermal expansion will cause large increases in water pressure (despite the use of a Pressure Reducing Valve in the home's main water supply line).
 The Safe Drinking Water Act of 1974 requires the use of backflow preventers and check valves to restrict water from your home reentering the public water system.
 Backflow preventers are often installed in water meters and may not be readily visible.
-As a result, most all plumbing systems today are now "closed," and almost all homes now need a Thermal Expansion Tank.
+As a result, most plumbing systems today are now "closed," and almost all homes now need a Thermal Expansion Tank.